-Avalon is proud to be celebrating over 15 years in the Beach!
+Avalon is proud to be celebrating 20 years in the Beach!
 The Montessori Casa program provides a prepared environment for children ages 2 1/2 to 6 years.
 The didactic materials used in the classroom are based on the pedagogy developed by Dr. Maria Montessori, and aid the child in the learning process.
 Spontaneous and self-directed learning is fostered in this non-competitive environment.
 Children are free to work independently or in collaboration with peers, gaining important social skills.
 Self-esteem and confidence develop as children explore with the materials and master important developmental skills.

 There are 5 different areas of the curriculum in the Casa environment.
 These include: